Samudra-GITHub/Samudra-GITHub/README.md

 2. The old profile-view counter (countapi.xyz) has been discontinued for a while and was rendering as a dead badge — swapped it for komarev.com/ghpvc, which is the standard working alternative and matches your accent color.
-3. Added the GitHub Stats + Top Languages cards (github-readme-stats) and a Trophy row (github-profile-trophy), both on the "tokyonight" theme to match your streak-stats theme.
+3. The GitHub Stats / Top Languages / Trophy cards were pulled out (their shared free instances were rendering broken images) and left commented-out below the Contribution Snake section with deploy links — restore them once you're on your own instance.
 4. Update every "YOUR_LINKEDIN" and project-link placeholder before publishing.
 5. Keep the banner image (GITHUB PROFILE BANNER.png) in this same repo root.
 6. To activate the contribution snake, add the included snake.yml to